Team-BHP > Road Safety

 I was taught that it's a huge no-no. You don't touch the clutch until the car is almost stopped and the engine would stall if you didn't.

-Thad E Ginathom is offline (5) Thanks
+Thad E Ginathom is online now (5) Thanks

 Old 28th January 2020, 16:28 #30255